tryashtar/bedrock-docs/concepts/actor_properties.md

 * Compared to dummy components, actor properties have no side-effects, and don't require a unique component group for every possible value.

-The value of a property can be accessed with the `query.actor_property` query.
+In molang, the value of a property can be accessed with the `query.property` query.
 It takes one parameter, the identifier of the property, and returns the current value. `int` and `bool`-type properties are converted to floats as typical for molang.

-`query.has_actor_property` is the same, and returns `1.0` if the entity has any property with that identifier, and `0.0` otherwise.
+`query.has_property` is the same, and returns `1.0` if the entity has any property with that identifier, and `0.0` otherwise.

 ---